-The July 12, 2019 meeting is a side event of the United Nations High-Level Political Forum, held annually to review progress toward the 2030 Agenda for Sustainable Development and the SDGs.
+The July 12, 2019 meeting was a side event of the United Nations High-Level Political Forum, held annually to review progress toward the 2030 Agenda for Sustainable Development and the SDGs.

 Created in 2012 by think tanks that receive core funding from the Think Tank Initiative, Southern Voice contributes knowledge from countries in the Global South to the SDG dialogue.
 Over the past year, the network has assessed SDG implementation in Bolivia, Ghana, India, Nigeria, Peru, and Sri Lanka, with a focus on quality education, access to decent work, economic growth, and affordable and clean energy.